 Allerton Waste Recovery Park (AWRP), near Knaresborough, began generating electricity from waste in March 2018 - most of the waste used to produce energy comes from households in North Yorkshire and York.

-All household waste we collect is sent to AWRP, meaning we now operate a 'zero waste to landfill' service, where your waste is recycled or transformed into green energy.
+All household waste we collect is sent to AWRP, meaning we now operate a 'zero waste to landfill' service, where your waste is recycled or incinerated and transformed into green energy.

 This approach will save around £53 million over 25 years, compared to the costs of continuing to send rubbish to landfill.